Derek Rackley

-Derek Lance Rackley (born July 18, 1977) is a former American football long snapper and tight end who played 8 seasons in the National Football League (NFL).
+Derek Lance Rackley (born July 18, 1977) is an American former professional football player who was a long snapper and tight end for eight seasons in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers.

 Rackley is currently a football analyst and broadcaster for the Comcast/Charter Sports Southeast nightly television show, SportsNite, as well as a game and studio analyst for the Big Ten Network (BTN) and Westwood One.
 Rackley also regularly appears on The Big Ten Pulse also on BTN.

-Derek Rackley worked as an Analyst for select Sunday night Football games on Westward One in 2021.
+Derek Rackley worked as an Analyst for select Sunday night Football games on Westwood One in 2021 and select NFL games for Westward One since 2022.

-High school years
+Early life

 Rackley was born in Apple Valley, Minnesota and attended Apple Valley High School in Apple Valley.
 As a senior, he was an All-State Honorable Mention honoree and an Academic All-State honoree.
 He graduated in 1995 from Apple Valley High School with honors.